English as an Additional Language Units 3 and 4

 Year 12 English (EAL) is divided into three main areas of study.

-In Analysing argument you will complete an analytical study of how the Australian media – from newspapers through to blogs – influence us.
+In Analysing argument, you will examine and analyse how the Australian media influence us.

-In Unit 4 Reading and comparing texts you will explore the meaningful connections between two texts.
+In Unit 4 Reading and comparing texts, you will explore the meaningful connections between Ransom and Invictus.

 Students who have completed Year 12 English (EAL) will have improved their ability to think clearly, to express themselves orally and in writing and to be perceptive about the influence of today’s media.